KONMARI METHOD®

 Joy doesn’t have to mean excitement or beauty.
 It can also show up as relief, usefulness, or a sense of ease — when something genuinely supports daily life.

 Over time, the question deepens.
 What begins as “Does it spark joy?” becomes “Does this item support the life I want to live?”
-This is why the KonMari Method® begins with clarifying your vision — it helps guide decisions when things feel challenging or unclear.
+This is why the KonMari Method® begins with clarifying your vision.
+It helps guide decisions when things feel challenging or unclear.

 Organizing